lastet/secure-cicd-pipeline-demo/README.md

 This repo includes a policy-driven CI pipeline.
 To demonstrate enforcement, you can intentionally trigger failures:

 ### 1) Fail the pipeline via tests
-Edit any test expectation (for example change `"hello, world"` to `"hello, blonde"`) and push the commit.
+Edit any test expectation (for example change `"hello, blonde" to "hello, world"`) and push the commit.

 The **Run tests** step will fail with an AssertionError.